molily/molily.de/_posts/2020-11-21-testing-angular.md

 const userElements = debugElement.query(By.css('.user'));
 ```

-The return value of `query` is a `DebugElement` again, those of `queryAll` is an array of `DebugElement`s (`DebugElement[]` in TypeScript notation).
+The return value of `query` is a `DebugElement` again, that of `queryAll` is an array of `DebugElement`s (`DebugElement[]` in TypeScript notation).

 In the example above, we have used a type selector (`h1`) and a class selector (`.user`) to find elements in the DOM.
 For everyone familiar with CSS, this is familiar as well.

 While these selectors are fine when styling Components, using them in a test needs to be challenged.

 <aside class="margin-note">Avoid tight coupling</aside>

-Type and class selectors introduce a tight coupling between the test and the template.
-HTML elements are picked for semantic reasons and classes are picked mostly for visual styling.
+Type and class selectors introduce a *tight coupling* between the test and the template.
+HTML elements are picked for semantic reasons.
+Classes are picked mostly for visual styling.
 Both change frequently when the Component template is refactored.
 Should the test fail if the element type or class changes?

-Sometimes the element type or the class are crucial for the feature under test.
+Sometimes the element type and the class are crucial for the feature under test.
 But most of the time, they are not relevant for the feature.
-Then, the test should better find the element by a feature that never changes and that bears no additional meaning: test ids.
+The test should better find the element by a feature that never changes and that bears no additional meaning: test ids.

 <aside class="margin-note">Test ids</aside>

 A **test id** is an identifier given to an element just for the purpose of finding it in a test.
-The test will still find the element if unrelated features change.
+The test will still find the element if the element type or unrelated attributes change.

 The preferred way to mark an HTML element is a [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
 In contrast to element types, `class` or `id` attributes, data attributes do not come with any predefined meaning.
 Data attributes never clash with each other.